Corneal Abrasion Treatment in India - Cost, Best Hospitals & Top Surgeons

 Some corneal abrasions may take up to three days to heal, but the vast majority will be OK within only 24 hours.
 However, it may take up to five days if the corneal abrasion is very severe, affecting more than half of the cornea's surface.
 The epithelium may attempt to grow back in an asymmetrical pattern during this period.

 Tiny scratches on the cornea usually heal within a week.
 The doctor may prescribe eye drops to maintain lubrication and prevent infection.
-This eye medication must be used exactly as prescribed.
+This corneal abrasion treatment must be used exactly as prescribed.